CodePushGo/website/src/content/blog/en/5-steps-for-resolving-version-conflicts-in-capacitor-apps.md

 -   Specify exact Capacitor versions (e.g., `5.5.1`) in your `package.json`.
 -   Test updates thoroughly on both iOS and Android platforms.

-For managing real-time updates and version control, you can use tools like Capgo.
+For managing real-time updates and version control, you can use tools like CodePushGo.

 Once your dependencies are in order, you can proceed to update Capacitor core components.